amallik-atlassian/fastapi-joke-server/README.md

-the aim of this repo was to develop a simple api endpoint that contains a few hardcoded jokes and returns one at random when it's hit.
+The aim of this repo was to develop a simple api endpoint that contains a few hardcoded jokes and returns one at random when it's hit.

 Set up:
   clone the repo and set up a venv